martinj2-dot/CSC493-Capstone/README.md

 ## Scope

 The scope of the project is to provide users with the ability to manage an investment portfolio without using real money.
 Features such as: tailoring the porfolio to that person, providing a portfolio analysis to the user, financial information displayed to the user, are the main focus of the website.
-A REST API could be developed from this website that could show what people are investing in.
+A REST API could be developed from this website that could show what people are willing to invest in.

 ## Vision

 A robust investment platform that is tailored to the user.
 The website will allow users to gain a senese of financial literacy to use when investing in their own portfolio.
+The vision is to provide individuals with portfolio management and investment experience to eventually gain financial indipendence.

 ## Description

 PaperTrader is a paper trading web application for users to practice trading stocks without spending any money.
+The application is focused on tailoring the portfolio management experience toward the user by providing: individualized stock recommendations, and portfolio analysis.

 ### Prerequisites